taurinrobinson-wq/saoriverse-console/docs/reference/TECHNICAL_ARCHITECTURE.md

    - [ ] Quality assurance

 **Total effort: 10-15 hours to full sovereignty**

 ##

-## This is the future we're building.
+## This is the future we're building

 A system that respects human dignity.